-These regulations apply to buildings, signs, construction equipment such as cranes, trees and other objects.
+These regulations apply to buildings, signs and construction equipment, such as cranes, trees and other objects.

 Permits from the Aviation Authority are required for structures in any zone outlined on the current Height Zoning Map, and any construction or alteration on any public use airport in Hillsborough County.